-- A. Provide all labor, materials, equipment, services, etc. required to furnish and install all Toilet, Bath and Laundry Accessories as indicated on the Drawings, Specified herein, or otherwise required for a complete and proper job.

-- 1. The Work shall include, but shall not necessarily be limited to:

-- a.
-Public-use shower room accessories

-- b.
-Custodial accessories

-- B. Related Work Specified Elsewhere:

-- 1. SECTION 06 10 00: Rough Carpentry
+- A. Provide all labor, materials, equipment, services, etc. required to furnish and install all Toilet, Bath and Laundry Accessories as indicated on the Drawings, Specified herein, or otherwise required for a complete and proper job. - 1.
+The Work shall include, but shall not necessarily be limited to: - a.
+Public-use shower and washroom accessories - b.
+Childcare accessories - c.
+Custodial accessories - B. Related Work Specified Elsewhere: - 1.
+SECTION 06 10 00: Rough Carpentry - 2.
+SECTION 10 21 00: Compartments and Cubicles

 - A. Product Data: For each type of product indicated.
 Include the following: - 1.
 Construction details and dimensions. - 2.
 Anchoring and mounting requirements, including requirements for cutouts in other work and substrate preparation. - 3.
 Material and finish descriptions. - 4.
 Features that will be included for Project. - 5.
-Manufacturer's warranty. - B. Warranty: Sample of special warranty. - C. Maintenance Data: For toilet and bath accessories to include in maintenance manuals.
+Manufacturer's warranty. - B. Product Schedule: Indicating types, quantities, sizes, and installation locations by room of each accessory required. - 1.
+Identify locations using room designations indicated. - 2.
+Identify products using designations indicated.